-Julia Caplan, MPP, MPH, is the project lead for the Health in All Policies Task Force, which is a collaborative project between the Public Health Institute, the California Department of Public Health and the California Strategic Growth Council.
-The Health in All Policies Task Force brings together a diverse set of state agencies and departments to support a healthier and more sustainable California through cross-sectoral collaboration.
+Julia Caplan, MPP, MPH, is Program Director for the Health in All Policies Task Force, which is a collaborative project between the Public Health Institute, the California Strategic Growth Council, and the California Department of Public Health.
+The Health in All Policies Task Force brings together over twenty state agencies and departments to support healthy, sustainable, and equitable communities through cross-sectoral collaboration.
 This project represents the first formal use of a Health in All Policies approach by a US state government.

 Caplan has nearly twenty years of experience in community building, social change, and healthy public policy leadership and extensive experience managing programs and projects.
 She has worked to support youth leadership, reproductive rights, economic security for seniors, and protections for consumers of financial products.
 Caplan was a fellow in the Women’s Policy Institute in 2009-2010, and received master’s degrees in both public policy and public health from the University of California at Berkeley.

 California Health in All Policies Task Force - Promoting Active Transportation and Access to Greening and Parks